Starling: Murmuration

 A highly social bird, most starlings associate in flocks of varying sizes throughout the year and are widely known for a distinctive, often dramatic swarming behavior known as murmuration — a simultaneously synchronized and seemingly random flock movement characterized by sudden, erratic direction changes without an observable leader.

 The sharp pushing, pulling, diving, pulsating and swooping of the flock in response to the individual movements may confuse and discourage predators such as falcons, providing a collective protection.
-The term murmuration derives from the low, indistinct sounds of a dense flock's wings — i.e., the murmor.
+The term murmuration derives from the low, indistinct sounds of a dense flock's wings — i.e., the murmur.

-Initial study by ornithologist Edmund Selous (1887-1934) sought to explain the murmurmation of starlings through the idea of thought-transference.
+Initial study by ornithologist Edmund Selous (1857-1934) sought to explain the murmuration of starlings through the idea of thought-transference.
 By 2013, physicists in Italy along with mechanical and aerospace engineers working with Princeton University, determined that no single bird could control a flock, and certainly not the movements of more than a thousand birds.
 Researchers used a computer simulation to determine that each bird synchronized with its seven closest neighbors, creating overlapping groups that communicated their movements — focusing on three simple parameters: attraction, repulsion and angular alignment.
 Thus the flock moves as each individual bird synchronizes with its nearest group.
 Researchers also confirmed that a particular shape to the flock formation worked most efficiently for data accuracy — and specifically in starlings, a pancake shape.
 Thinner, thicker or spherical shapes did not improve performance, rather optimal performance was related to a pancake flock shape.

 They noted that "information moves across the flock very quickly and with nearly no degradation," describing it as "a high signal-to-noise ratio" enabled by a bird's very high temporal resolution: they can receive and process certain information more quickly than humans and can "see faster" than humans."
 Unlike the children's game of telephone where a message is sequentially passed from person to person and very quickly loses information, researchers determined that almost no information is lost across a starling flock.

 Starling murmurations can last from a few seconds up to 45 minutes; can involve few birds or up to tens of thousands; may include other species of starlings or species from other families; and sometimes form abstract dramatic shapes, patterns or subtle gradations.
 In Denmark, where murmurations have been estimated to involve a million starlings, the phenomenon is called the Black Sun, or Sort sol in Danish.
 In Ireland, starlings’ numbers are boosted during winter, as migrating flocks arrive from breeding grounds around Western Europe and Scandinavia.